polyluxus/runMultiwfn.bash/README.md

   - `-p <ARG>`
        Define number of threads to be used.
-       This switch only works correctly if you follow the instructions on how to install the program package.
-       If no value is provided, a default of 2 threads is assumed, or whatever is set through the environment.
+       If not set via this switch, a default of 4 threads is assumed, or whatever is set through the environment or rc.

   - `-l <ARG>`
-       Legacy mode: Request different version.
+       Legacy mode (deprecated): Request different version.
-       Theoretically one can have multiple versions installed parallel, and might keep one or the other for testing purpose.
-Previous versions (<3.4.0) required that
-       `LD_LIBRARY_PATH` is set.
-       In principle you can enter whatever you want here, it should work as long as the set-up is similar to the one outlined in INSTALL.txt.
-However, use with great care.
-       This option has no effect if the version is set through an environment variable.
+       This option has no effect any more, since all code relating to it has been removed.
+       If you really need it, you have to work with an older version of this script, too.
+Sorry.

   - `-g`
        Run without GUI.